aherbert/gdsc-smlm/docs/model_plugins.rst

      - The optimised value when fitting as a doublet (this may be the Maximum Likelihood Score or the sum-of-squares).

    * - r1
      - The adjusted coefficient of determination when fitting a single spot.
+If using Maximum Likelihood fitting this will be ignored.

    * - r2
      - The adjusted coefficient of determination when fitting a doublet.
+If using Maximum Likelihood fitting this will be ignored.

    * - aic1
      - The adjusted Akaike Information Criterion when fitting a single spot using the likelihood estimated from the residuals.
+If using Maximum Likelihood fitting this will be ignored.

    * - aic2
      - The adjusted Akaike Information Criterion when fitting a doublet using the likelihood estimated from the residuals.
+If using Maximum Likelihood fitting this will be ignored.

    * - bic1
      - The Bayesian Information Criterion when fitting a single spot using the likelihood estimated from the residuals.
+If using Maximum Likelihood fitting this will be ignored.

    * - bic2
      - The Bayesian Information Criterion when fitting a doublet using the likelihood estimated from the residuals.
+If using Maximum Likelihood fitting this will be ignored.

    * - maic1
      - The adjusted Akaike Information Criterion when fitting a single spot using the likelihood from Maximum Likelihood fitting.
-If using Least Squares fitting this will be the same as AIC.
+If using Least Squares fitting this will be ignored.

    * - maic2
      - The adjusted Akaike Information Criterion when fitting a doublet using the likelihood from Maximum Likelihood fitting.
-If using Least Squares fitting this will be the same as AIC.
+If using Least Squares fitting this will be ignored.

    * - mbic1
      - The Bayesian Information Criterion when fitting a single spot using the likelihood from Maximum Likelihood fitting.
-If using Least Squares fitting this will be the same as BIC.
+If using Least Squares fitting this will be ignored.

    * - mbic2
      - The Bayesian Information Criterion when fitting a doublet using the likelihood from Maximum Likelihood fitting.
-If using Least Squares fitting this will be the same as BIC.
+If using Least Squares fitting this will be ignored.

    * - a1
      - The angle between the vector defining the asymmetry in the fit residuals and the position of the first spot of the doublet.